heylichen/tpie/README.md

 [![unit tests](https://github.com/thomasmoelhave/tpie/actions/workflows/unit_test.yml/badge.svg)](https://github.com/thomasmoelhave/tpie/actions/workflows/unit_test.yml)
 [![documentation](https://github.com/thomasmoelhave/tpie/actions/workflows/doxygen.yml/badge.svg)](https://thomasmoelhave.github.io/tpie)

+**branch note **
+This is a branch for learning blocked kdtree(bkdtree).
+I may add some comments for better understanding. bkdtree related code may be moved from deadcode.

 The TPIE (Templated Portable I/O Environment) library is a tool box providing efficient and convenient tools to ease the implementation of algorithms and data structures on very large sets of data.